 Work or behaviour which is considered to show individual achievement can be awarded a 'Good Work' and is shown to the Headmistress on a Friday.
 Lists are read out during assembly and displayed on the interactive boards in the entrance hall of the Main Building, Ena Makin and Evan's Lodge.
-Totals are kept throughout the academic year and certificates are awarded for five, ten and fifteen Good Works.
-A badge is awarded for those who achieve twenty five during an academic year.
+Totals are kept throughout the academic year and certificates are awarded for every 5 achieved: Blue, Bronze, Silver, Gold and Platinum Good Works.
+A badge is awarded for those who achieve twenty-five during an academic year.
+Girls then have a chance to earn another badge of a higher calibre.

-Courtesy Points
+Value Points